lehnertu/taros/README.md

 1) a simulated GPS sensor
 2) a Blink module operating the on-board LED

+## Branches

+There are two branches that are maintained in parallel.
+Many files are identical between those two branches and every commit of changes to these files should be applied to both branches.

 A makefile is provided which creates and uploads an executable onto a Teensy 4.1 microcontroller